 Frequently Asked Questions About Level Sensors

-Some types of level sensors may be affected by shape or obstacles.
+Some types of liquid level sensors may be affected by shape or obstacles.
 KEYENCE’s FL Series sensing guide pulse level sensor is not affected by surrounding obstacles.
 By using the automatic environment update algorithm, the sensor can sense the reflected waves, recognize obstacles, and account for unique internal shapes.
 This eliminates false detection caused by the installation environment.
 The data of waves reflected from the surroundings is updated in real time, ensuring detection of the liquid surface only.
 Consequently, the sensor can be installed without worries about the internal shape or mixing blades in the tank.

 KEYENCE’s FL Series sensing guide pulse level sensor can detect any type of liquid, so it is unnecessary to change the settings when the liquid changes.
 The sensor is equipped with an automatic permittivity adjustment algorithm that automatically determines the type of liquid being measured.
 It automatically adjusts the detection sensitivity according to the liquid.
 This allows the sensor to detect various liquids including water, oils, and chemicals with a single probe without any adjustment.